Nursing Home Costs Explained

 Unlike residential care, everybody who requires nursing care is eligible for some level of funding.
 First things first, it is important to understand the difference between a Residential Care Home and a Nursing Home:

-Residential Care Home: Care is provided 24-hours a day by trained Care Assistants.
-Commonly residents are elderly and their need for care is because of degenerative health conditions associated with ageing e.g. reduced mobility.
+Residential Care Home: Care is provided 24 hours a day by trained Care Assistants.
+Commonly, residents are elderly, and their need for care is often due to degenerative health conditions associated with ageing, such as reduced mobility.

-Nursing Home: Care is provided 24-hours a day by Registered Nurses who are supported by Care Assistants.
-All residents require some element of nursing care such as administration of intravenous medication and or wound care; these are just a few possible reasons why 24-hour nursing care would be required.
+Nursing Home: Care is provided 24 hours a day by Registered Nurses who are supported by Care Assistants.
+All residents require some element of nursing care, such as the administration of intravenous medication and/or wound care; these are just a few possible reasons why 24-hour nursing care would be required.

-Typically nursing home costs are higher than those of a residential care home, the reason for this is that generally the needs of the individual are greater and as such require additional staff, facilities and resources to support complex care requirements.
+Typically, nursing home costs are higher than those of a residential care home.
+The reason for this is that the needs of the individual are generally greater, and as such, require additional staff, facilities, and resources to support their complex care requirements.

-If you have nursing needs then it is likely that there will be a number of healthcare professionals already involved in your care.
+If you have nursing needs, it is likely that several healthcare professionals will already be involved in your care.
 A Social Worker, Registered Nurse and Doctor will all be able to inform you of whether your care needs should be supported within a nursing home or a residential home.

 Everybody who requires nursing care is eligible for Funded Nursing Care (FNC).

-If you have been assessed as requiring nursing care then you will be eligible for Funded Nursing Care (FNC), which is paid directly to the nursing home.
-From 1st April 2024, FNC will be paid at a flat rate of £235.88 a week unless you are eligible for the higher rate of FNC which is paid at £324.50 a week.
+If you have been assessed as requiring nursing care, then you will be eligible for Funded Nursing Care (FNC), which is paid directly to the nursing home.
+From 1st April 2025, FNC will be paid at a flat rate of £254.06 per week, unless you are eligible for the higher rate of FNC, which is paid at £349.50 per week.

-The local Integrated Care Board (ICB), is responsible for managing the NHS budget in your location.
-They will carry out an assessment to check your eligibility for FNC, providing you are eligible the payment will be made directly to the nursing home.
+The local Integrated Care Board (ICB) is responsible for managing the NHS budget in your location.
+They will conduct an assessment to determine your eligibility for FNC.
+If you are eligible, the payment will be made directly to the nursing home.

 Who is eligible for NHS Continuing Healthcare?

 CHC is a package of care which is arranged and funded solely by the NHS for people outside of hospital who have a primary and ongoing healthcare need.
-This type of funded care package is open to anyone who is over 18 and has an ongoing care requirement due to disability, illness or accident.
+This type of funded care package is available to anyone over 18 who has an ongoing care requirement due to disability, illness, or accident.

 Continuing Healthcare can be paid in any setting, including the person's own home or a residential care home

-The hospital needs to determine that your Mother’s care needs can be met before discharging her from hospital.
-As part of the discharge process a Social Worker, Discharge CoOrdinator or Discharge Nurse will complete a checklist which identifies whether you are a candidate for CHC funding.
+The hospital needs to determine that your Mother’s care needs can be met before discharging her from the hospital.
+As part of the discharge process, a Social Worker, Discharge Co-Ordinator, or Discharge Nurse will complete a checklist which identifies whether you are a candidate for CHC funding.

 The ICB will then write to you with their decision.